aws/amazon-vpc-cni-k8s/README.md

 Default: `eni`

 Specifies the veth prefix used to generate the host-side veth device name for the CNI.
 The prefix can be at most 4 characters long.
+The prefixes `eth`, `vlan` and `lo` are reserved by the CNI plugin and cannot be specified.
+We recommend using prefix name not shared by any other network interfaces on the worker node instance.

 ---